 Search Lost IS (budget)

-Since AdWords is an auction, you need to understand that a low impression share could be resolved by just “throwing more money at it.”
+Since Google Ads is an auction, you need to understand that a low impression share could be resolved by just "throwing more money at it."
 If this percentage is high, then that means that you are losing out on impressions because you are burning through your budget.
 If there is no more money to be spent, then your ad won't get shown.

 If you find that this is the case, then I would recommend that you look at your search terms report ASAP.
 You could be wasting money on words that add no value to your business!
 If you find these types of words, add them as negatives.
 It will take time, especially if you have a big account, but saving money could increase profitability.

 Search Lost IS (rank)

-In my opinions, this is more important when you are assessing whether or not you are targeting the right people.
+In my opinion, this is more important when you are assessing whether or not you are targeting the right people.
 This number is the percentage of times that your ad was not shown because its overall quality was not good enough.
-This could be for a multitude of reasons (because of Ad Rank), but most likely it is because your bid is too low on the keyword in question or because the quality score for your keyword is low.
+This could be for a multitude of reasons (because of Ad Rank), but most likely, it is because your bid is too low on the keyword in question or because the quality score for your keyword is low.

 You might want to create a better keyword-to-ad relationship.
 Google determines how well your keyword matches with the ad when they are determining rank.
-If you find that this number is high, then I would suggest that you implement SKAG’s (single keyword ad groups) in the in the ad groups that are suffering from lost impression share due to rank.
+If you find that this number is high, then I would suggest that you implement SKAG's (single keyword ad groups) in the ad groups that are suffering from lost impression share due to rank.
 This is another one of those things that will take some time (depending on the scope of your issues/size of your account), but it will be worth it in the end.
-The better your quality score, the cheaper that your CPC (cost-per-click) will be and the higher your ad placement will be.
+The better your quality score, the cheaper that your CPC (cost-per-click) will be, and the higher your ad placement will be.

 Quality Score Metrics